Before Creating A Website

 The problem with creating a website; the initial information before setup.

 It’s true anyone can create a website.
 This is usually the developer or the designer’s territory.
-But now website software is built for the user as well.
+Now Website software includes the user.
 There are two ways to go about creating a website, have someone create the website for you, or create it yourself.

 Now not everyone likes to do it themselves.
 Whichever way you want to create your website you still need the foundational knowledge before the website is created.
 The foundational knowledge is the inside view, it’s not the sales view, but the information you wish you’d had before the startup that you now have to undo.